Driving in Italy: top tips

 The Italian authorities require each car to carry warning triangles and reflective jackets in case you become stranded on the side of the road – reflective jackets are a compulsory attire when immobilised in poor visibility conditions.

-Pre-Brexit, each UK car without a GB-euro symbol number plate was required to display a GB sticker.
-Now, though, all UK-registered cars must display a GB sticker, unless the number plate includes either a GB logo on its own or accompanied by the Union Jack.
+Your car must also display a GB sticker, unless the number plate includes either a GB logo on its own or is accompanied by the Union Jack.
 All cars must run with daytime running lights or side lights on at all times, but UK drivers in their right-hand drive cars will need to fit headlamp beam deflectors to avoid dazzling other motorists.

 Speed camera detectors are on the banned item list in Italy.
 But unlike in France, you can use your navigation system to warn of fixed speed camera locations.
 The use of mobile phones is not allowed while driving in Italy, but Italian authorities do permit the use of hands-free and Bluetooth devices.